rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domain-trusts/put-update-domain-trust.rst

 Request
 -------

-The following table shows the URI parameters for the update domain-trust
+The following table shows the URI parameters for the update domain trust
 request:

 .. csv-table::
    :header: Name, Type, Description
    :widths: auto

-    {domainTrustId}, String, A domain-trust ID.
+    {domainTrustId}, String, A domain trust ID.

 The following table shows the body parameters for the request: